llad/export-for-trello/README.md

 8. use updated version of jquery, 2.1.0
 9. use usernames instead of initials for members

+###Version 1.9.2
+Whatsnew for version 1.9.2:

+- fixed blocking error when duedate specified - thanks @ggyaniv for help
+- new button loading function: the "Export Excel" button should always appear now

 ###Version 1.9.1
 Whatsnew for version 1.9.1: